Renault Twingo: Timeline

-December 2000, a new 1.2-litre single overhead camshaft, 16-valve version of the D-series engine launched, with 75 hp-metric.
-In April 2001, a new automated manual gearbox launched, called Quickshift.
+December 2000: a new 1.2-litre single overhead camshaft, 16-valve version of the D-series engine added to the range, with 75 hp-metric at 5500 rpm.
+In April 2001, a new automated manual gearbox was launched, called Quickshift.
 Additional revisions followed in September 2002, including new interior trims and wheel covers.

-In Japan, Renault was formerly licensed by Yanase Co., Ltd., but in 1999, Renault purchased a stake in Japanese automaker Nissan after Nissan had faced financial troubles following the collapse of the Japanese asset price bubble in 1991 and subsequent lost decade.
+In Japan, Renault was formerly licensed by Yanase Co., Ltd., and in 1999, Renault purchased a stake in Japanese automaker Nissan after Nissan had faced financial troubles following the collapse of the Japanese asset price bubble in 1991 and subsequent lost decade.
 As a result of Renault's purchase of interest, Yanase cancelled its licensing contract with Renault in the spring of 2000, and Nissan Motor Co., Ltd took over as the sole licensee, hence sales of the Twingo I in Japan were transferred from Yanase Store locations to Nissan Red Stage Store locations.
 Despite Japan being a right-hand drive market, the first generation was sold exclusively as left-hand drive, with the only change being the headlights.

-September 2004 marked the third major Twingo revision.
-The Renault logo was fitted to the boot lid, side rubbing strips were added, and a new range of exterior colours launched.
-On 28 June 2007, Twingo I production ended in France, being replaced by the Twingo II.
-By 30 June 2007, 2,478,648 units from the Twingo I were produced.
-The Renault Twingo I production went on into Colombia until 8 June 2012.
-In total, 2.6 million units of the first-generation Twingo were produced.
+September 2004: the third Twingo revision included a Renault emblem fitted to the boot lid, side rubbing strips, and a new range of exterior colours.

+28 June 2007: Twingo I production ended in France, when the car was replaced by the Twingo II.
+By 30 June 2007, Twingo I production reached 2,478,648.

+8 June 2012: end date of Twingo I production in Colombia.

+In total, 2.6 million units of the first-generation Twingo were manufactured.